A European honeymoon or vacation becomes even more special when car buyers can take delivery of their brand-new car at the factory overseas.

 Mercedes-Benz has been arranging European delivery of cars since 1964 and has sold well over 100,000 to North Americans this way.

 The company offers a generous 7 percent off MSRP, a variety of leasing and financing options, and 15-day zero-deductible insurance.

+Once you pick up your car, you're ready for your European vacation.
+You'll be given 15 days European Road Insurance and a full tank of fuel and there is so much to see.
 Stuttgart is an all-business city, except in fall, when it is home to Germany’s second largest Oktoberfest.
-Each brewery has its own tent, and can hold as many as 5,000 thirsty people.
+Each brewery has its own tent and can hold as many as 5,000 thirsty people.

 Ludwigsburg, with a beautiful baroque castle that has more than 400 rooms and the world’s first theater with a revolving stage, is just outside town.

-Or opt for a Black Forest-Alps Rally Package (fee).
-Its four-night itinerary weaves through spectacular Alpine scenery and the famous spa at Baden-Baden.
+Or opt for a Black Forest-Alps itinerary.
+You can weave through spectacular Alpine scenery and the famous spa at Baden-Baden.
 You’ll drive over the Arlberg Pass into Austria, including to St. Anton, a mountain resort favored by celebrities.

 Volvo European Delivery Programs